-Supporting HDR progress process
+Supporting HDR progress policy process

 To define the processes in supporting HDR academic progress and monitoring progress at supervision meetings and at candidature milestone reviews.